russelljjarvis/ScienceAccessibility/README.md

 # 2
 Run text through [simplify](http://nlpprogress.com/english/simplification.html?fbclid=IwAR0B8G7zEmxVYbFWJMOyVTaHWkv4o9tTTFvVpsOcWrUQ777SXpM6KuM-8QI), evaluate complexity after translating the document simplify.
 How different are the scores?

+## Developer Overview
+Non-scientific writing typically exceeds genuine scientific writing in two important aspects: in contrast to genuine science, non-science is often expressed with a less complex, and more engaging writing style.
+We believe non-science writing occupies a more accessible niche, that academic science writing should also occupy.

+Unfortunately, writing styles intended for different audiences, are predictably different We show that computers can learn to guess the type of a written document: blog, wikipedia, opinion, and traditional science, by first sampling a large variety of web documents, and then classifying using sentiment, complexity, and other variables.
+By predicting which of the several different niches a document occupies, we are able to characterize the different writing types, and to describe strategies to remedy writing complexity.

+Multiple stake holders benefit when science is communicated with lower complexity expression of ideas.
+With lower complexity science writing, knowledge would be more readily transferred into public awareness, additionally, digital organization of facts derived from journal articles would occur more readily, as successful machine comprehension of documented science would likely occur with less human intervention.

+The impact of science on society, is likely propotional to the accessibility of the written work.
+Objectively describing the character of the different writing styles will allow us to prescribe how, to shift academic science writing into a more accessible niche, where science can more aggressively compete with pseudo-science, and blogs, at a moment in history when public awareness is critically at stake.

 ## Analysis of Text.
 Running the scraper is not necessary for analysing the text documents.